Stephen Pattison

 Stephen Pattison (born 1953) is a British scholar and former H. G. Wood Professor of Theology at the University of Birmingham.

-He is best known for his research on practical theology, ethics, and public service management.
+Described by Bob Gillies as "one of the most significant pastoral and practical theologians of the last forty to fifty years", he is best known for his research on practical theology, ethics, and public service management.
 He attended Bootham School, York and Selwyn College, Cambridge, before going on to train for ministry in the Anglican Church at Edinburgh Theological College and Edinburgh University, where he gained a PhD in Theology.

 He delivered a series of Gifford Lectures in 2007 entitled "Seeing Things: From Mantelpieces to Masterpieces", later published as Seeing Things: Deepening Relations with Visual Artefacts by SCM Press.

+In 2025 Pattison was honoured with a festschrift: Future Faith: Public and Practical Theologies for the Contemporary World.
+Edited by Graeme Smith and Andrew Todd, the volume includes 16 essays engaging with Pattison's work, and is noted by Gillies to be an "important book".